 To complete the application you will need:

-- Please also ensure that your child’s primary school holds the same details on record.
-If these do not match your application may be considered invalid.
+- make sure your child’s primary school holds the same details on record, as if these do not match your application may be considered invalid

-If you have any technical problems with your eAdmissions account or the online application form please contact eAdmissions This is a national platform and is not managed by Croydon Council
+If you have any technical problems with your eAdmissions account or the online application form, contact eAdmissions This is a national platform and is not managed by Croydon council

 You will receive your school place offer on the evening of 2 March 2020 by email.
 You must accept or decline your offer by 16 March 2020.